SmKou/text-analyzer/README.md

 ## Description

 This app uses a form to collect text and returns information about the text.
-Analysis consists of the number of words and sentences, and optionally, the number of instances of a given word.
+Analysis consists of the number of words and sentences, and optionally, the number of instances of a given word, and words or parts of words to bold.
+Internally, the analyzer removes words considered profane.
+The presented analysis consists of:

+    Total sentence count
+    Total word count
+    Total occurrences of each word in passage
+    Total occurrences (of specified word)
+    Passage (processed)